Edward Burke (basketball)

-Edward J. Burke (December 4, 1945 – March 23, 2009) was an American college basketball coach who led the Drexel Dragons men's basketball program from 1977–1991.
+Edward J. Burke (December 4, 1945 – March 23, 2009) was an American college basketball coach who led the Drexel Dragons men's basketball program from 1977 to 1991.

 Early life and high school

 Burke was born in 1945, the fourth of five children.
 He liked to remark that he was the only one of his siblings that did not enter the religious life.
 He attended St. Joseph's Prep, where he played point guard on their high school basketball team.
 With NBA player Matt Guokas, Burke was a part of the 1962 Philadelphia Catholic League championship team as a junior.
 The team lost to West Philadelphia High School 61–52 in the city title game.
 As a senior, Burke led the entire Catholic League in scoring.

 College

 Burke played for La Salle University from 1963 to 1967.
 A large knee injury ended his playing career in his senior season.

 Early coaching career

 After Burke graduated from La Salle, he earned a job as freshman coach at his alma mater, St. Joseph's Prep.
 He was soon promoted to head coach, and won the 1971 Catholic League Championship.
-Phil Martelli, current coach of St. Joseph's, was a member of that team, and said that Burke "made coaching personal.
+Phil Martelli, who would later become the coach of St. Joseph's, was a member of that team, and said that Burke "made coaching personal.
 It was about you as a person.
 He used a lot of humor.
 He made you want to practice, and he made you want to play."
 The following year, Burke coached St. Thomas More High School to a Catholic League title and to the 1972 City Championship.
 Burke won the Catholic League Coach of the Year honors for the second straight season.
 He is the only coach to accomplish this feat at two different high schools.
 St. Thomas More closed in 1975, and Burke came to Bishop McDevitt and West Catholic for one year each.